 Andrew W. Hurley

+[[COMP: Set the following paragraph as an unnumbered footnote on the first page.]]

+*Thanks to Claus Schreiner and Christopher Larkosh and to the DeGruyter-appointed readers for their constructive comments on an earlier draft of this chapter.

-In 1963, West Germany’s so-called “Jazz Pope,” Joachim-Ernst Berendt, agonised over what to make of the bossa nova, one of the latest developments in global popular music and jazz.
+In 1963, West Germany’s “Jazz Pope,” Joachim-Ernst Berendt, agonized over what to make of the bossa nova, one of the latest developments in global popular music and jazz.
 Was it an exciting impetus and breath of fresh air in a context where jazz was losing some of its public?
-Was it a commercialised fad?
+Was it a commercialized fad?
 Or was it some combination of the two?
 It was a question that he never answered unambiguously.
 Fifteen years after the precarious beginning, however, German jazz musicians could look back on a long-running and fruitful love affair with Brazilian music, which had manifested itself, among other things, in a series of dialogic partnerships with Brazilian musicians.

-This chapter will examine some of the ways that West German jazz critics and impresarios, including Berendt, Horst Lippmann and Fritz Rau, and Claus Schreiner mediated Brazilian popular music to German audiences, especially in the 1960s and 1970s.
-I will demonstrate how their mediation of art forms like the bossa nova was driven partly by pedagogical zeal about reforming Germany’s post-National Socialist “national” culture, as well as by an exoticising enthusiasm, both of which cast Brazil as an Other to undesirable aspects of German culture.
+This chapter examines some of the ways that West German jazz critics and impresarios, including Berendt, Horst Lippmann and Fritz Rau, and Claus Schreiner mediated Brazilian popular music to German audiences, especially in the 1960s and 1970s.
+I demonstrate how their mediation of art forms such as the bossa nova was driven partly by pedagogical zeal about reforming Germany’s post–National Socialist “national” culture and by an exoticizing enthusiasm, both of which cast Brazil as an Other to undesirable aspects of German culture.
 However, Brazilian popular music also represented a problem for certain parts of the German music press.
-It was one important site at which music journalists and writers first began to think about intercultural appropriation and the hybridisation of popular music, and to query the limits thereof.
-More importantly though, these discursive activities did not occur in a vacuum.
-Institutions such as the Berlin Jazz Days and the Goethe-Institut’s jazz tours presented practical opportunities for German and Brazilian musicians to perform together, both in Germany and in Brazil, and gave rise to a productive substratum for a series of genuine intercultural meetings that--to some extent--took place regardless of the theories that men like Berendt expounded.
-These “meetings” will set the scene for my examination of some of the ways during the 1980s that both “anxious” and “celebratory” German accounts of the international dissemination of popular music, and of “world music,” called upon Brazilian popular music and its development to make their case.
+It was one important site at which music journalists and writers first began to think about intercultural appropriation and the hybridization of popular music and to query the limits thereof.
+More importantly, though, these discursive activities did not occur in a vacuum.
+Institutions such as the Berlin Jazz Days and the Goethe-Institut’s jazz tours presented practical opportunities for German and Brazilian musicians to perform together, both in Germany and in Brazil, and gave rise to a productive substratum for a series of genuine intercultural meetings that, to some extent, took place regardless of the theories that men such as Berendt expounded.
+These “meetings” will set the scene for my examination of some of the ways in the 1980s that both “anxious” and “celebratory” German accounts of the international dissemination of popular music, and of “world music,” called on Brazilian popular music and its development to make their case.

 “Schuld war nur der Bossa Nova?”
 The bossa as a problem for the German jazz press